citp/privacy-policy-historical/s/se/sen/sendearnings.com.md

       4. Username, E-Mail Address, and Password are used for User protection to restrict access to their account
       5. User information may be sold or disclosed to third parties as described in Sections II.2 and III below
       6. Cookies may be used as described in Section IV below
-      7. Information may be used in additional waysas posted on this Privacy Policy in the future.
+      7. Information may be used in additional ways as posted on this Privacy Policy in the future.
     2. ### Sharing of Information

 SendEarnings® does not rent, sell, or share User information, except in the following circumstances: